davidweav/bebidio-app/README.md

 Welcome to Bebidio, A website created to expand your pallete in cocktails!
-I created this website to explore web development, and the many technologies it has to offer.
+I created this website using the Next.js framework to explore web development, and the many technologies it has to offer.

 Visit https://bebidio.vercel.app to see the website!